Skip to main content

 Peel is facing an affordable housing crisis that is deep, enduring, and inequitable.

-The affordable housing system has insufficient resources to maintain assets, increase supply and support clients at the level that fully addresses the need of our community.
+The affordable housing system has insufficient resources to maintain assets, increase supply, and support clients at the level that fully addresses the need of our community.

 Challenges Peel is facing

-There is a lack of deeply affordable and supportive housing for those people with low incomes, or who are experiencing family, physical, mental health, and addiction struggles.
+There is a lack of deeply affordable and supportive housing for people with low incomes, or who are experiencing family, physical, mental health, and addiction struggles.

 Our role